 “Winter may not seem like the ideal time to start a business, but there are actually several advantages to starting a business in the winter months,” said Oscar Rodriguez, founder of OssieRodriguez.com.
 “First of all, there is typically less competition during this time of year, as many businesses choose to close down or operate on reduced hours.
 In addition, winter can be a great time to start an online business, as people are often spending more time indoors and may be more likely to do their shopping online.”

-Fall is just around the corner; so, if you plan to launch this winter, you’d better get busy.
+Winter is coming fast, so you’d better get busy.
 Here are some ideas to get you started, straight from founders who know just what you’re going through.

 Offer a Weather-Specific Service

 Harsh weather is the hallmark feature of winter — and snow, ice and freezing temperatures have a way of making people reach for their wallets.

 “I have found that small businesses that thrive during the winter are service companies,” said Tim Prescott, founder of the automotive site Certainly Cars.
 “If you can develop a service that can leverage your customers’ unwillingness to go out in the cold weather and also advertise it as a specialized winter service, then you can gain a competitive advantage compared to more generic year-round businesses.”

 Prescott started a tire service business that helps people select tires and have them installed.

 “While the business operates throughout the whole year,” he said, “the majority of my clients come during the winter to get snow tires fitted.”